llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

   source.
 Because the output of `-ast-print` has thus always corresponded to the original preprocessed input and never a lowered version of it, Clacc extends it for OpenACC not to include the OpenMP translation.
-In the previous example, `-ast-print` thus visits the `ACCParallelDirective` node, the `ACCLoopDirective` node, and the original `ForStmt` subtree but not the `OMPTargetTeamsDirective` node, the `OMPDistributeDirective` node, or the translated `ForStmt` subtree.
+In the examples from the previous two sections, `-ast-print` thus visits the `ACCParallelDirective`, the `ACCLoopDirective`, and the original `ForStmt` subtree but not the `OMPTargetTeamsDirective`, the `OMPDistributeDirective`, or the translated `ForStmt` subtree.
 * **Delegate to OpenMP**: For example, one of the major motivations for translating the OpenACC AST to an OpenMP AST is to reuse the existing LLVM IR codegen implementation for OpenMP.
-Thus, for LLVM IR codegen, each OpenACC node delegates to its hidden OpenMP child.
-  In the previous example, the `ACCParallelDirective` node delegates LLVM IR codegen to the `OMPTargetTeamsDirective` node and its subtree, and the normal subtree of the `ACCParallelDirective` node is not visited.
+Thus, for LLVM IR codegen, each `ACCDirectiveStmt` delegates to its hidden `OMPExecutableDirective` child.
+In the previous examples, the `ACCParallelDirective` delegates LLVM IR codegen to the `OMPTargetTeamsDirective` and its subtree, and the normal subtree of the `ACCParallelDirective` is not visited.
 * **Visit OpenACC and OpenMP**: For example, `-ast-dump` is an existing Clang command-line option for printing a textual representation of the AST structure, including parent-child relationships, source location information, and computed types.
   This feature is clearly designed for debugging ASTs and is very useful for Clang developers.
-For each OpenACC AST node, Clacc extends this feature to always produce a full representation of that node's subtree including, as a specially marked child, the OpenMP subtree to which it translates.
+For each `ACCDirectiveStmt`, Clacc extends this feature to always produce a full representation of that node's subtree including, as a specially marked child, the OpenMP subtree to which it translates.

-Redundant AST subtrees might at first seem to be a disadvantage of employing `TreeTransform` in `TransformACCToOMP`.
+Redundant AST nodes might at first seem to be a disadvantage of employing `TreeTransform` in `TransformACCToOMP`.
 However, because it results in a representation of the chosen mapping from OpenACC to OpenMP, we believe it augments the potential for constructing flexible debugging and analysis tools on top of Clacc.
-The capabilities of `-ast-dump`, as described above, and `-fopenacc-print`, as described in the next section, are simple examples.
+The capabilities of `-ast-dump`, as described above, and `-fopenacc-print`, as described in the section "Source-to-Source Translation", are simple examples.

 Codegen
 =======

-As mentioned in the previous section, an OpenACC AST node implements LLVM IR codegen by delegating to its hidden OpenMP child.
+As mentioned in the previous section, an OpenACC AST node of type `ACCDirectiveStmt` implements LLVM IR codegen by delegating to its hidden OpenMP child.
 The most obvious points for this implementation are the OpenACC cases in the main switch on AST node types within Clang codegen's `CodeGenFunction::EmitStmt`.

 While necessary, those implementation points are insufficient for offloading support.
 The trouble is that the OpenMP codegen